Everyone has the right to enjoy the arts

 Not only that: both artists want to give an audience with different abilities the possibility to participate to the events.

-To do this, in view of the 42nd edition of the Festival, we thought of introducing the figure of a Accessibility Manager in our staff to guide us in the organisation of the shows and make them available to as wide an audience as possible.
+To do this we introduced the figure of a Accessibility Manager in our staff to guide us in the organisation of the shows and make them available to as wide an audience as possible.

 The purchase of tickets for people with disabilities who require an assistant and/or wheelchair space must be made by calling 0464 016576 or sending an email to email@example.com.